 Major health problems from heroin use include death from overdose, collapsed veins, infection of the heart lining and valves, abscesses, constipation and gastrointestinal cramping, pneumonia, and liver or kidney disease.
 People who inject the drug also risk getting infectious diseases, including HIV/AIDS and hepatitis.

 Regular use of heroin can lead to tolerance.
 This means users need more and more drug to have the same effect.
 At higher doses over time, the body becomes dependent on heroin.
-If dependent users stop heroin, they have withdrawal symptoms.
+If dependent users stop taking heroin, they have withdrawal symptoms.
 These symptoms include restlessness, muscle and bone pain, diarrhea and vomiting, and cold flashes with goose bumps.

 Pure heroin is rare.
-Most heroin is mixed with toxins that can clog blood vessels leading to the lungs, liver, kidneys, or brain, causing permanent damage to vital organs and even death.
+Most heroin is mixed with toxins that can clog blood vessels leading to the lungs, liver, kidneys, or brain, causing permanent damage to vital organs, and even death.

 What are the signs of heroin use?